Used (2021) Ford Mustang GT 450 HP | Good price

 The Ford Mustang GT most commonly uses petrol as its fuel type.

-Preferred alternatives to the Ford Mustang GT
+Well-liked options instead of the Ford Mustang GT